spsphulse/Humor-detection-on-tweets/README.md

 # Humor-detection-on-tweets
-MLG Apprentice Capstone project - Humor detection Swapnil P
+## MLG Apprentice Capstone project - Humor detection
+Swapnil P

 Things accomplished:

-So far, I have been able to
 •	Scrape and clean the data required for project.
 Augment it with an additional humor corpus found online.
 •	Create a baseline model and evaluate different models for accuracy and recall metrics